interfacevisionblog/interfacevisionblog.github.com/_posts/2014-01-14-example-shared-configuration.md

 ## Conclusion

 Configuring behavior that is re-usable is really easy in Interface Vision.
 If you find our work interesting, please follow us [@interfaceVision](http://www.twitter.com/interfaceVision) and/or [@erichosick](http://www.twitter.com/erichosick).

 ## Next Step

-The next step in our goal of creating Interface Vision's Gui based visual development environment is to allow us to zoom in and out of a view using the pinch gesture.
+The [next step]({% post_url 2014-01-16-example-resize-window %}) is to do further refactoring and allow a window to be resized.

 The [prior step]({% post_url 2014-01-13-example-window-move %}) was to create a configuration to allow us to drag controls around on the screen..